-The Allied Health Education (AHE) designation is an "umbrella" heading for all courses required for certificates offered in Medical Assistant, Medical Front Office, Medical Billing and Coding Specialist, Phlebotomy, and Pharmacy Technician.
+The Allied Health Education (AHE) designation is an "umbrella" heading for all courses required for certificates offered in Medical Assistant, Medical Secretary, Medical Billing and Coding Specialist, Patient Registration Specialist, Phlebotomy Technician, and Pharmacy Technician.
 A two-year Medical Assistant Associate in Technical Arts Degree (ATA) is also available.
+Our focus is to offer entry-and intermediate-level healthcare career options and to provide a stepping stone into other healthcare professions.
+The educational goal is to provide quality programs that will give students the skills and knowledge needed to provide quality care for diverse patient populations.